 - Personnel and benefits paid to individual employees who work above and beyond their regular schedule (be it a full time or part time employee) to complete the work as stipulated in the grant proposal.
-Using grant funds to offset existing staff's current full-time salary is not allowable. - 2.
-Updating cataloging and metadata to reflect new/updated terminology as part of institutional DEI practices - 3.
-Supplies and materials, hardware, software, and equipment with prior approval from WNYLRC - 4.
-Approved vendor expenses and other outsourced services.
-If you have questions about these services, contact WNYLRC - 5.
-Approved shipping of materials for digitization - 6.
-Consulting services - 7.
-Professional development/training
+Using grant funds to offset existing staff's current full-time salary is not allowable. - Supplies and materials, hardware, software, and equipment with prior approval from WNYLRC - Approved vendor expenses and other outsourced services.
+If you have questions about these services, contact WNYLRC - Approved shipping of materials for digitization - Consulting services - Professional development/training